 - Legal & General on the successful transfer of its mature savings business to ReAssure.

-- Canada Life on the proposed transfer of insurance business from MGM Advantage Life Limited to Canada Life Limited.
+- Canada Life on the transfer of insurance business from MGM Advantage Life Limited to Canada Life Limited.

 - Zurich Insurance on the transfer of its pre-2007 UK legacy employers’ liability portfolio to Catalina.